RobbenRoll/emgfit/docs/source/concepts.rst

   the data the full shape parameter posterior distributions are upfront estimated by Markov-Chain Monte Carlo (MCMC) sampling.
-Assuming a sufficiently large subset of these MCMC parameter sets is used to refit the data, the resulting PS errors account for complex parameter distributions (typically found when a parameter is near its bounds) and parameter correlations.
+Assuming a sufficiently large subset of these MCMC parameter sets is used to refit the data, the resulting PS errors account for non-normal parameter distributions (typically found when a parameter is near its bounds) and parameter correlations.
 Since this approach is computationally expensive it makes heavy use of parallel processing.
 If appropriate MCMC sampling has already been performed in the